cbaggers/cbaggers.github.com/_posts/2018-12-07-reasons-why-lisp-games-suffer-corrections.md

 tags: ['lisp', 'cepl']
 ---

 I haven't been on `r/lisp` for a week or so due to being rather low on free time as we try and get an [alpha of our game](http://talespire.com) out of the door.
-When I did pop back I saw ['5 Reasons why Lisp Games Suffer and proposed solution'](https://terminal625.blogspot.com/2018/12/5-reasons-why-lisp-games-suffer-and.html) which I thought would be interesting, but what I found was bizzare and missinforming.
+When I did pop back I saw ['5 Reasons why Lisp Games Suffer and proposed solution'](https://terminal625.blogspot.com/2018/12/5-reasons-why-lisp-games-suffer-and.html) which I thought would be interesting, but what I found was bizarre and misinforming.

 This article is, in my opinion, wrong from end to end so I'd like to go through it a bit.
 I realize this may come across as shitting on the authors intent which isn't my goal however being named explicitly in the article I feel like I can respond in some fashion.
 Also it'll sound like I'm shitting on lisp, which I don't feel I am.
 I adore working in this language but it is also just a piece of technology, just a tool, and we should be realistic about our tools when it comes to a given context.